jezman/gorion/README.md

   - all
   - only denied
   - by door
-  - by employee last name
+  - by worker last name
   - date range
-- Employees worked time
+- Workers worked time
   - all
   - by company
-  - by employee last name
+  - by worker last name
   - date range

 ### For more info run `gorion` with `--help` flag